-The 2016/17 budget was based on the 2015/16 outturn being delivered 'on budget'.
-It was reported to Scrutiny Panel in February that the end of year outturn position was expected to be a net underspend of almost £0.6 million.
-The final position therefore reflects an improvement, and the additional surplus will be added to balances and considered by Cabinet.
+The 2017/18 budget was based on the 2016/17 outturn being £0.24 million overspent.
+It was reported to Governance and Audit Committee in February that the end of year outturn position was forecast to be a net overspend of £0.6 million, however, it was envisaged that the final position could be managed to deliver within the original budget assumption.
+The final position therefore reflects an improvement, and the additional impact on balances will be considered by Cabinet.

-The position for Council services (before budget carry forward items) is set out in the following graph showing a total net spend of £19.4 million compared to a budget of £21.6 million:
+The position for Council services (before budget carry forward items) is set out in the following graph showing a total net spend of £20.4 million compared to a budget of £21.9 million:

-Budget Monitoring
+Budget monitoring

-During the year a new budgeting system was introduced for monitoring revenue spending in the year, and collating forecasts for the year end position.
-This helped provide confidence to budget forecasts and enabled the Council to identify the impact of additional income in year, and reallocate budgets of £0.5 million.
-Regular monitoring reports on the revenue position, highlighting the significant risk areas, were submitted to the Scrutiny Panel throughout the year.
+This was the first full year of using a new budgeting system for monitoring revenue spending in the year, and collating forecasts for the year end position.
+Regular monitoring reports on the revenue position, highlighting the significant risk areas, were submitted to the Scrutiny Panel and Audit and Governance Committee throughout the year.